Premier League: Emergence of the "Big Six" (2010s)

 After 2009, Tottenham Hotspur and Manchester City regularly broke into the top four, forming a "Big Six".
 In 2009–10, Tottenham finished fourth, the first new club to do so since Everton five years earlier.

 Despite growing competition, criticism remains over the financial gap between elite clubs and the rest of the league.
 Manchester City's 2011–12 title win was the first by a club outside the "Big Four" since Blackburn Rovers in 1994–95.
 That season also saw Chelsea and Liverpool finish outside the top four for the first time since 1994–95.

 With only four UEFA Champions League spots available, competition among the "Big Six" intensified.
 In the five seasons after 2011–12, Manchester United and Liverpool missed the top four three times, and Chelsea finished 10th in 2015–16.
 Arsenal's 2016–17 fifth-place finish ended their 20-year top-four streak.

 In 2015–16, Leicester City defied 5000/1 odds to win the league, becoming the first non-"Big Six" champion since Blackburn in 1994–95.

 Financially, the "Big Six" hold outsized influence, arguing for a greater revenue share due to their global status and style of play.
 Critics argue that the league's egalitarian revenue model ensures long-term competitiveness.
 The 2016–17 Deloitte Football Money League highlighted the revenue gap.
-The "Big Six" each earned over €350 million, with Manchester United leading at €676.3 million.
-Leicester City was closest, with €271.1 million, boosted by Champions League participation.
-West Ham, eighth in revenue (€213.3 million), earned less than half of fifth-place Liverpool (€424.2 million).
+The "Big Six" each earned over €350million, with Manchester United leading at €676.3million.
+Leicester City was closest, with €271.1million, boosted by Champions League participation.
+West Ham, eighth in revenue (€213.3million), earned just over half of fifth-place Liverpool (€424.2million).

-TV broadcast deals accounted for a large portion of club revenues, with the top clubs earning between £150 million and nearly £200 million in 2016–17.
+TV broadcast deals accounted for a large portion of club revenues, with the top clubs earning between £150million and nearly £200million in 2016–17.
 By 2019, all "Big Six" clubs ranked in the world's top ten richest.